 So, how to know if the egg salad is spoiled or not?
 Here are a few common and recognizable signs to keep in mind:

-Rancid eggs smell awful, and the smell gets a little better from there until they’ve gotten nasty.
+Rancid eggs smell awful, and the smell only gets worse from there.
 The salad continues to have a bitter, sulfur-like scent as the bacteria grow.
-At first, the smell can be very slight, but it becomes stronger rapidly.
+At first, the smell can be very slight, but it becomes stronger with time.

 Mold stains can be green, black, or white and appear on eggs or directly on vegetables in salads.
 These traces are pretty easy to spot, so you should not ignore even a small one.
-That proves that the food has been spoiled and is no longer safe.
+When you see signs of mold, the food has been spoiled and is no longer safe for consumption.

-If the egg salad has been left at room temperature for more than 5 days, bacteria may have started to invade and affect the dish’s quality, so you should throw this egg salad away.
+If the egg salad has been left at room temperature for more than 2 hours, bacteria may have started to invade and affect the dish’s quality.
+To be safe, you should throw this egg salad away.

-Do not try to continue using it because even if there are no apparent signs of damage, the dish has many potential dangers to the eater’s health.
+It’s best not to try eating it because even if there are no apparent signs of damage, the dish has many potential dangers to the eater’s health.

 With its ease and convenience, egg salad can urge you to make more than you can eat.
 Trying to eat up the excess or find a way to store them and retain the flavor can be tiring and time-consuming, so the following tips are quick solutions for you: